thewca/wca-documents/documents/policies/external/Competition Safety.md

 Please also refer to government resources in your own Country or Region.
 Be mindful of the amount of misinformation available on social media with regard to COVID-19 so use government recommended sites and advice.

 ## Conflict of Advice
-In the case where there is conflicting advice between the WCA and local governments it is required that the more restrictive requirement is followed.
+In the case where there is conflicting advice between the WCA and local governments it is required that the more restrictive requirement is followed unless explicitly approved prior to the competition announcement.

 ## Review
 This policy is considered permanently in effect until repealed by the Board of Directors.
 The Board will be responsible for reviewing the policy fortnightly and providing appropriate updates to the community.